johnngo10/restaurant-page/README.md

-A restaurant page built with HTML, CSS and JavaScript
+A restaurant page built with HTML, CSS, JavaScript and webpack